sseaky/AntiScan/Readme.md

 # Magic Ping

-There is a magic length to set up on installment, If user want to add current client to trust list, just send the a ICMP packet with magic length payload (default 100).
+There is a magic length to set up on installment, If user want to add current client to trust list, just send the a ICMP packet with the payload of magic length (default 100).

 ##### Windows: